FrontendGlory/frontend-project-44/README.md

 # Brain games
 ____
-Mind Games is a set of five brain—boosting games.
+Mind Games is a set of five brain-boosting games.
 Each game asks three questions.
 After three correct answers in a row, it is considered that the game is over.

  Presented games:
 - Calculator.
 Arithmetic expressions that need to be calculated.